I guess you could say I am a corporate being. It is where I feel comfortable.

 Being Unemotional was the Most Caring Thing I Could do.

 I knew any issue that held up revenue recognition could affect the bottom line and it was my job to solve that issue.
 Staff absenteeism and the departure of key employees, played a major role in projects losing momentum.
 As much as I personally cared about what people were going through, professionally I cared about the numbers.
 The reason I cared about the numbers, was I knew the company’s finances affected everyone, not just the person who was absent.
-They had mortgages, families, debts, or car loans – so my being a badass when it came to keeping projects on track mattered to everyone.
+They had mortgages or rent to pay, bills, debts, and other loans – so my being a badass when it came to keeping projects on track mattered to everyone.

 As a survivor of domestic violence and with the passing of time, I can now see that I was part of the financial burden to my company because some days, there was absenteeism and someone else would have to finalise the figures without my insight and knowledge.
 This would have impacted the share price.